 Access to the meeting will be through pre-registration.
 Anyone interested in attending the meeting can use the link provided on the CSRD's Events Tab under the Regular Board Meeting date or on the CSRD's Facebook page and Twitter posts on this topic.
 This link will send you to a registration page.

 Once the registration steps are completed, an email will be automatically sent to the person giving them the link and password to join the meeting.
 This email will have the information for connecting either by computer, tablet or smartphone or by a telephone line.
 The link and password information will be unique and cannot be shared to others.

 The public can join the Zoom platform at the start time of the public portion of the meeting, which is usually 9:30 AM.
 The Zoom platform will not connect until the meeting is opened by the CSRD moderator.
 Should there be a change to the start time of the meeting, that information will appear on the Events Tab of the CSRD website on the date for the meeting.

-If you are having technical difficulties, please contact Brad Payne, Manager, IT/GIS Services, at 250.833.5909 or by email at email@example.com.
+If you are having technical difficulties, please contact Brad Payne, Manager, IT / GIS Services, at 250-833-5909 or by email.

 Zoom has directions for users to get started whether you are using Windows or a Mac computer.
 Visit Zoom's Getting started with Zoom page for more detailed information.

 You can join a Zoom meeting via teleconferencing/audio conferencing (using a traditional phone).
 This is useful when:

 Zoom has instructions for people who want to use the telephone feature.
-This will provide step-by-step direction for using your phone to access a Board Meeting.
+This will provide step-by-step directions for using your phone to access a Board Meeting.